stevinz/three-wboit/README.md

 ## Usage

-To setup your scene to use WBOIT, first create an instance of `WboitPass`.
-When creating objects intended to be transparent use the `MeshWboitMaterial`, WBOIT is enabled on objects using this material by default. it can be turned on / off by setting the `transparent` property of this material.
+To setup your scene to use WBOIT, create an instance of `WboitPass`.

-The material is functionaly equivalent to `MeshBasicMaterial`, and supports all methods and properties of that [built-in material](https://threejs.org/docs/#api/en/materials/MeshBasicMaterial).
+When creating `Mesh` objects intended to be transparent, use the included material `MeshWboitMaterial`.
+Objects using this material have WBOIT enabled by default.
+WBOIT can be turned on / off on each object by setting the material's `transparent` property.
+The material is functionaly equivalent to `MeshBasicMaterial`, and supports all it's [methods and properties](https://threejs.org/docs/#api/en/materials/MeshBasicMaterial).

-When rendering your scene, instead of calling `renderer.render()`, call `wboitPass.render( renderer )`;
+When rendering your scene, instead of calling `renderer.render()`, call `wboitPass.render( renderer )`.
+Enjoy.

 ```javascript
 import * as THREE from 'three';